Zsolt821201/iDentity-ml-fyp-py/docs/report.md

     unlogged access to any location in prison.

-Resources and time will be required for Big data Analysis and confidence testing to determine the optimal confidence value to use 'Identity'for high-security tier environments (Hospitals, Prisons).
+Resources and time will be required for Big data Analysis and confidence testing to determine the optimal confidence value to use 'Identity' for high-security tier environments (Hospitals, Prisons).

 ## Machine learning approaches